Ulther/bens-northcoders-news/README.md

 # Northcoders News - Back End

+Northcoders News is hosted on Heroku, it consists of a back end database and a front end web app.
+It is designed for the user to be able to access various news articles and their comments from the web.

 Heroku Hosting: https://bens-nc-news.herokuapp.com/

 GitHub Front End: https://github.com/Ulther/bens-nc-news

 GitHub Back End: https://github.com/Ulther/bens-northcoders-news

-# About:

-Northcoders News is hosted on Heroku, it consists of a back end database and a front end web app.
-It is designed for the user to be able to access various news articles and their comments from the web.

-# Node:
+# Getting Started:

-Minimum version:
+Text.

 # How to run:

-# Project Title

-One Paragraph of project description goes here

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Text.

 ### Prerequisites